 No one is like, “hey!
 Choose me to spend 11 hours on a plane in Economy!”

-These long haul flight tips aren’t because you want to sit closer to strangers than you ever thought possible, but because the destination on the other end is worth the wait!
+These long haul flight tips and long haul flight essentials aren’t because you want to sit closer to strangers than you ever thought possible, but because the destination on the other end is worth the wait!

 Whether you’re flying to travel to a new farflung destination or just to go home to see your family at Christmas, I have put myself on the line as a test subject for the past 7 years of flying long haul so I can present you with the ultimate list of tips for flying long haul and what to pack for a long haul flight.